How to define your brand’s promise, gift and personality

 Two podcast episodes on the power of brand archetypes

 You can hear two insightful segments on brand archetyping on the Business of Story podcast.
-Our recent episode features Margaret Mark & Carol Pearson, author of The Hero and the Outlaw: Building Extraordinary Brands Through the Power of Archetypes.
+One features Margaret Mark & Carol Pearson, author of The Hero and the Outlaw: Building Extraordinary Brands Through the Power of Archetypes.

 You can also learn from Margaret Hartnell, author of Archetypes in Branding: A Toolkit for Creatives and Strategists in this episode.